-This is a guide covering everything you need to know about macro lenses.
+This is a guide covering everything you need to know about macro lenses in photography.

 Maybe you’re thinking about buying a macro lens or maybe you already bought one and have no idea what to do with it!